kanisterio/kanister/docs/architecture.rst

 Repository Server User Access Password Secret
 ---------------------------------------------
-The Kopia repository client needs an access username and password for authentication to connect to Kopia repository server
+The Kopia repository client needs an access username and password for authentication to connect to Kopia repository server.

-Kopia client needs user in the format ``<username>@<hostname>`` .
-The username is same for all the clients which is specified in ``spec.server.UserAccess.username`` of the ``RepositoryServer`` CR.
-The password and host name is provided in the form of a secret as shown below
+The Kopia client needs a user in the format of ``<username>@<hostname>``.
+The username is the same for all the clients, which is specified in ``spec.server.UserAccess.username`` of the ``RepositoryServer`` CR.
+The password and host name are provided in the form of a secret, as shown below

 .. code-block:: yaml
   :linenos: